Skip to content

 Inform Dynatrace#

-Tell Dynatrace about the upcoming change by sending an event (note: This event does not actually make the change; you need to do this).
+Tell Dynatrace about the upcoming change by sending an event (note: This event does not actually make the change; you will do this manually in the following step).

 Run the following: